oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 }
 ```

-`top`, `skip`, `count`, `filter`, and `orderby` query options are supported when expanding all reference properties from company.
+`top`, `skip`, `count`, `filter`, and `orderby` query options are supported when expanding all navigation properties from company.

-If no curly braces follow a collection-valued reference property, then top, skip, count, filter, and orderby are all assumed to be supported.
+If no curly braces follow a collection-valued navigation property, then top, skip, count, filter, and orderby are all assumed to be supported.

-Additionally, if no curly braces follow a reference property or `*`, then it is assumed that `expand` supports nested expands according to the capabilities of each reference property of the target type, recursively.
+Additionally, if no curly braces follow a navigation property or `*`, then it is assumed that `expand` supports nested expands according to the capabilities of each navigation property of the target type, recursively.

-If the reference property or `*` is suffixed by empty curly braces, then no expand options are supported when expanding the property.
+If the navigation property or `*` is suffixed by empty curly braces, then no expand options are supported when expanding the property.

 ## Listing Collections